RamV13/scrabble/overview.md

 - only guaranteed to work on Chrome
 - may experience issues with the view if the screen is too small (simple fix is adjusting the zoom on the page)
-- no error handling/fault tolerance for loss of connection (e.g. WiFi dropping out) due to the nature of the `EventSource` API but the server will not crash as a result of any of these issues (this includes unclean exits from the webpage)
+- no error handling/fault tolerance for loss of connection (e.g. WiFi dropping out) due to the nature of the `EventSource` API but the server will not crash as a result of any of these issues (this includes unclean exits from the webpage including sleeping a computer)
 - some security vulnerabilities (as detailed above)
-- opening multiple instances of the game on one machine within one browser (i.e. in different tabs) will **NOT** work due to the limitations of 6 `EventSource` instances per browser (may work up to 2-3 tabs at most but only guaranteed for 1 tab) and may even break the individual game attempting to be joined but will leave all other games on the server unaffected
+- opening multiple instances of the game on one machine within one browser (i.e. in different tabs) will **NOT** work due to the limitations of 6 `EventSource` instances per browser (may work up to 2-3 tabs at most but only guaranteed for 1 tab) and may even break the individual game attempting to be joined but will leave all other games on the server unaffected (i.e. can still create a fresh completely functional game)
+- there do exist some thread safety issues in that multiple people joining a single game too quickly can lead to slight UI inconsistencies but this could easily be solved with more time by implementing a locking mechanism such that these types of requests are processed sequentially

 ## Division of Labor